- Teaches students:

 I love to play the clarinet and love to see my students fulfill all of their potential.
 I have enjoyed being a student of the clarinet myself since I was 9 years old, and have learned lots of things that I want to share.

 I played clarinet in the Atlanta Symphony Orchestra for 40 years, retiring in August of 2015.
 As a member of the ASO, I've toured Europe, made Grammy award winning recordings, and played in Carnegie Hall many times.
 I have a Bachelor of Music degree (with Distinction) from Indiana University's School of Music.
 I have played a lot of chamber music as well, including touring Spain with the Atlanta Virtuosi.
-I have been Adjuct Instructor of clarinet at Georgia State University, and at Georgia Institute of Technology.
+I have been Adjunct Instructor of clarinet at Georgia State University, and at Georgia Institute of Technology.

 My teaching method is to help the student absorb good playing habits at a pace that feels right to them.
 The process is as important as the learning itself, and I try to teach in a friendly and supportive manner, while setting standards for achievement.
 I want to be the ally that can help the student, and eliminate the obstacles they may run across in both music and instrumental skill.

 I studied clarinet with William Rappaport when I was a graduate

 student in music education at Georgia State University.
 He may be the